tidymodels/cloudstart/README.md

 4. [Tune model parameters](https://www.tidymodels.org/start/tuning/)
 5. [A predictive modeling case study](https://www.tidymodels.org/start/case-study/)

-If you ever get lost, you can click on the header of the knitted document to see the accompanying section in the online article.
+If you ever get lost, you can go to the link provided with each section header (for example `## [Introduction](https://www.tidymodels.org/start/models/#intro)`) to see the accompanying section of the online article.

+These R Markdown files are here to help you walktrhough the five _Get Started_ articles by running the identical code chunks.

 Take advantage of the RStudio IDE and use "Run All Chunks Above" or "Run Current Chunk" buttons to easily execute code chunks.

+Feel free to change the code, and explore the tidymodels functions and objects.

+Happy learning!